 Even at brown belt level, kicks should shine with pinpoint precision.
 Your overall impression should be that of being very impressed.
 If you’re not thinking, “Wowww!” be very cautious about wanting to join their school.

 One tae kwon do school I attended had the grade school kids mixed with the adults.
-As far as behavior and ability to pay attention, the kids, some as young as 8, were indistinguishable from the adults.
+As far as behavior and ability to pay attention, the kids, some as young as 8, essay questions for the passion of the christ were indistinguishable from the adults.
 The children stood still and paid attention; maintained seated positions; and didn’t dare even whisper while the instructor was talking.
 The instructor never raised his voice, but he exuded command.
 At another school I attended, the instructor was constantly raising his voice to the kids to stand still, get in line, stay in line, stop chattering, stop doing this and that, etc., and they didn’t obey.

 If schools promise you can earn an black belt in 90 days, get out of there.
 This is a black belt factory that rushes students through the belt ranking system to get them to black belt as fast as possible (testing for black belts costs more than testing for lower belts), and the more black belts such a school has, the more impressive it looks to prospective students.
 Nobody is good enough to truly master the martial arts at black belt level in 90 days or even one year.